 |Home | MyESC | Site Index|

-Prerequisites: upper level standing with advanced critical thinking and writing skills, and one lower-level course in sociology, anthropology, psychology or social science fields.
+Prerequisites: Advanced critical thinking and writing skills, and one lower-level course in sociology, anthropology, psychology or other social science field.

-This course fully meets the General Education requirement in Social Sciences and Other World Civilizations.
+This course fully meets the general education requirement in Other World Civilizations.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science